Manifold Gaussian Processes for Regression: Manifold Gaussian Processes

-Typically, unsupervised feature learning methods determine the mapping~$\mappingNo$ by optimizing an unsupervised objective, which has nothing to do with the objective of the overall regression~$\regressionNo$.
-Examples of such unsupervised objectives are the minimization of the input reconstruction error (auto-encoders~\citep{Vincent2008}), maximization of the variance (PCA~\citep{Pearson1901}), maximization of the statistical independence (ICA~\citep{Hyvarinen2000}), or the preservation of the distances between data (isomap~\cite{Tenenbaum2000} or LLE~\cite{Roweis2000}).
-In the context of regression, an unsupervised approach for feature learning can be insufficient as the learned data representation~$\latentsSpace$ might not simplify the overall regression task~$\regressionNo$: Unsupervised and supervised learning optimize different objectives, which do not necessarily match, e.g., minimizing the reconstruction error as unsupervised objective and maximizing the marginal likelihood as supervised objective.
+Typically, unsupervised feature learning methods determine the mapping~$\mappingNo$ by optimizing an unsupervised objective, independent from the objective of the overall regression~$\regressionNo$.
+Examples of such unsupervised objectives are the minimization of the input reconstruction error (auto-encoders~\citep{Vincent2008}), maximization of the variance (PCA~\citep{Pearson1901}), maximization of the statistical independence (ICA~\citep{Hyvarinen2000}), or the preservation of the distances between data (isomap~\citep{Tenenbaum2000} or LLE~\citep{Roweis2000}).
+In the context of regression, an unsupervised approach for feature learning can be insufficient as the learned data representation~$\latentsSpace$ might not suit the overall regression task~$\regressionNo$~\citep{Wahlstrom2015}: Unsupervised and supervised learning optimize different objectives, which do not necessarily match, e.g., minimizing the reconstruction error as unsupervised objective and maximizing the marginal likelihood as supervised objective.
 An approach where feature learning is performed in a supervised manner can instead guide learning the feature mapping~$\mappingNo$ toward representations that are useful for the overall regression~$\regressionNo = \gprNo \circ \mappingNo$.
-This intuition is the foundation of our {\newmethodlong}, where the feature mapping $\mappingNo$ and the mapping $\gprNo$, which is implemented as a GP, are learned jointly using the same supervised objective as depicted in \fig\ref{fig:model_4}.
+This intuition is the key insight of our {\newmethodlong}, where the feature mapping $\mappingNo$ and the GP $\gprNo$ are learned jointly using the same supervised objective as depicted in~\fig\ref{fig:model_4}.